CITS5501 lab 1 (week 2) – Testing introduction

 However, when the list is of length 0, this code returns the result “INFINITY”.

-There are two Moodle quizzes (not assessed, but it’s recommended you attempt them) available for you to test your understanding of prerequisite knowledge and week 1 topics in CITS5501:
+This week, there are two unassessed Moodle quizzes available for you to test your understanding of prerequisite knowledge and week 1 topics in CITS5501:

 Visit https://quiz.jinhong.org and sign up with your UWA email address, then attempt the quizzes (in your own time, if you don’t finish them in the lab).